salesforcecli/plugin-flow/messages/gettest.md

   <%= config.bin %> <%= command.id %> --test-run-id <test run id> --code-coverage --output-dir <path to outputdir> --target-org me@myorg'

-# flags.test-run-id.summary

-ID of the test run.

-# flags.output-dir.summary

-Directory in which to store test result files.

 # apexLibErr

 Unknown error in Apex Library: %s

-# flags.detailed-coverage.summary

-Display detailed code coverage per test.

-# flags.log-id.summary

-ID of the specific log to display.

-# flags.number.summary

-Number of the most recent logs to display.

-# flags.output-dir.summary

-Directory for saving the log files.

-# flags.output-dir.description

-The location can be an absolute path or relative to the current working directory.
-The default is the current directory.

 # noResultsFound